effekt-lang/effekt/examples/casestudies/inference.effekt.md

 }
 ```

-With the effect `sample`, we can sample from a given distribution, and with the effect `observe` we can determine how probable it is to observe a given value under a given distribution (probability density function).
+With the effect `sample`, we can sample from a given distribution, and with the effect `observe` we can determine how probable it is to observe a given value under a given distribution (probability density function (PDF)).

 We also need to define some type aliases:

 ```
-type Distribution{
+type Distribution {
   Gaussian(mean: Double, variance: Double) Uniform(lower: Double, upper: Double)
   Beta(mean: Double, sampleSize: Double)
 }
 type Probability = Double
-type Trace = List[Double]
 ```

-Currently, we can support models with Gaussian, uniform or beta distributions.
+Currently, we support models with Gaussian, Uniform or Beta distributions.
+Thus, we need a way to draw from these distributions and to compute the probability density.

 ```
 def draw(dist: Distribution): Double / random = {